 ABOUT THE DPS FOUNDATION

 Our city and our communities are strengthened by each student who graduates ready to lead a successful life.
 Our goal is to help make sure every student, in every school, has the tools and resources to reach their highest potential.
 As the strategic fundraising partner for DPS, we work together to find and fund the highest impact investments.
 We engage our community, educators and DPS to accelerate progress and we help to find the most impactful ways to empower teachers, fuel engaged learning, and support students and their families.
-Powered by the generosity of our donors, we have demonstrated the power of public education and impacted the lives of students across DPS for nearly three decades.
+Powered by the generosity of our donors, we have demonstrated the power of public education and impacted the lives of students across DPS for three decades.